 Beyond those essential tools, the HDX kit also includes diagonal cutting pliers, a pair of scissors, four spring clamps, and a four-piece precision screwdriver set (Phillips #00, #0, and slotted 3/32 and 1/8).
 The precision drivers can tighten sunglasses and open a toy battery case.
 The scissors, diagonal pliers, and clamps are not that great.

 Because the HDX kit has no overabundance of additional tools, it closes into a compact case ideal for closet storage.
 With the plastic latches fastened, it measures 13 by 10¾ by 3 inches.
 It’s among the smallest sets we tested, requiring just over 419 cubic inches of closet space, about the size of a chubby laptop.
 In contrast, the Harbor Freight case is a sizable 22 inches long and occupies a total of almost 640 cubic inches.
 Denali’s duffel has the benefit of being crushed into place, but even at its smallest, it’s still about 720 cubic inches.
 The Craftsman Evolv’s tackle-box case takes up 557 cubic inches.
-Only the Apollo 53-piece Household Tool Kit is a hair smaller than the HDX kit, at 394 cubic inches, but that set has a more limited selection of tools.
+The Apollo 53-piece Household Tool Kit and our runner-up, the WorkPro 100-Piece Kitchen Drawer Tool Kit, are a hair smaller than the HDX kit, but those sets have a more limited selection of tools.

-When we first recommended the HDX set two years ago, it had no customer feedback, but it now carries a decent average rating of 4.2 stars (out of five) across 41 commenters.
-The four low-rating reviews (one and two stars) all relate to durability.
-On the flip side, most of the 35 positive reviews (four and five stars) single out the tools’ durability as being impressive.
+When we first recommended the HDX set, it had no customer feedback, but it now carries a decent average rating of 4.4 stars (out of five) across 101 commenters.
+The low-rating reviews (one and two stars) mostly relate to durability.
+On the flip side, most of the positive reviews (four and five stars) single out the tools’ durability as being impressive.
 Commenter FrogJohn sums up the sentiment of many of the positive reviews by writing that the HDX set “is obviously not made for a professional, but is a great resource for that occasional need for basic tools in everyday situations.“

 The weak point of the set is the torpedo level.
 It’s a little plastic thing that you can actually twist in your hands.
 Levels are all about the stability of the bubble vial, and something this flimsy is going to have accuracy issues.
 I checked it against my 4-foot Sola level, a high-end pro brand, and it was 1/16 inch out of level over 9 inches.
 That translates to just over 5/16 inch across 4 feet—a lot for any kind of precision work.
 Given the quality of the other tools and the HDX kit’s overall rock-bottom pricing, we’re willing to overlook this dud.
 Most picture hanging is done by eye, and if you’re trying to mark a level line across a wall, you can measure from the ceiling and double-check it off the floor.